wfullmer/vssuq/docs/probdescription.rst

 *  Notes

+   *  To clarify, there is only one bed mass and gas flow rate for a given run.
+The set of experimental conditions used are defined in :ref:`sec:measurements`.
    *  TODO uncertainty on U
    *  The distributor is a one-eighth inch thick disk, perforated 0.9 mm holes in a square grid with an edge size of 3.2 mm.